YusupovSamandar/Opus-computers/README.md

 In order to see them you need to:

-1.Open Project API folder
+1.Open Project API folder.
-2.Open Cmd and type " node index.js "
+2.Open Cmd and type " node index.js ".

-This will work ifyou have node.js installed
+This will work if you have node.js installed